wpxqw/mwqc/docs/README.md

 - Inquiry Cart Page
   - Use auto-created inquiry cart page or create a new one
   - Add inquiry cart to a page using shortcode - *[mwqc_cart]*
+  - Customize inquiry cart by hiding table columns, total section or its rows and/or update button using shortcode's attributes
+  - Customze inquiry cart by overriding its template file in your theme just like any other WooCommerce template
   - Add inquiry form to inquiry cart page using shortcode
 - Inquiry Form
   - Use any shortcode-rendered form (Contact Form 7, Gravity Forms, etc.) as inquiry form [Details](#inquiry-form "Read more about inquiry form")